wavefrontHQ/docs/pages/doc/wavefront_obsolescence_policy.md

 ---
-title: Wavefront Obsolescence Policy
+title: Wavefront Obsolescence and Remediation
 keywords: release notes
 tags: [release notes]
 sidebar: doc_sidebar
 permalink: wavefront_obsolescence_policy.html
-summary: Learn about the Wavefront policy for retiring features.
+summary: Learn about deprecated and EOL features and how to prevent potential problems.
 ---
 Product versions and features move to end-of-life as part of the normal software development lifecycle, security improvements, and other factors.
 To support planning for upgrades, this document provides information on upcoming lifecycle changes.
 While every effort is made to provide sufficient notice of changes, security issues or other factors may occasionally lead to accelerated end-of-life dates.